 Located adjacent to the acclaimed Museum of Islamic Art designed by the partners’ father I.M.
 Pei, the Museum of Islamic Art Park is an approximately 70-acre public space that transforms the waterfront of Doha.
 It was the collaborative objective of PEI and the landscape architects QMA to make the park a major attraction for children, adults and artists, and a haven for cultural, educational and recreational exploration.

-The park forms the north part of the existing cornice.
+The park forms the north part of the existing corniche.
 A grand lawn of sloped geometrical planes with two valleys includes a series of tensile structures within the hollows that complement the geometry of the hills.
 The structures function as open gathering places covering kiosks and program elements such as a café, restaurant and restrooms.
-The Park is terminated opposite the Museum with Richard Serra’s “7” sculpture, almost 80 ft high.
+The Park is terminated opposite the Museum with Richard Serra’s “7” sculpture, almost 80 feet high.

 LOCATION: Doha, Qatar